simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 - A flash journal slot is composed of a set of storage blocks.
     - A block corresponds to N sectors forming a physical address range with no holes (i.e. contiguous).
     - A block contains no bad blocks.
-    - If a bad sector is detected in a block, the block is split into 2 sub-blocks, with the bad block missing form both sub-blocks.
+    - If a bad sector is detected in a block, the block is split into 2 sub-blocks, with the bad block missing from both sub-blocks.
-        - The orignal block is detached from the slot.
+        - The original block is detached from the slot.
         - The bad sector is recorded in the journal meta data.
         - The 2 sub-blocks are attached to slot and managed like the other blocks.
 - Optionally, a pool of sectors is set aside to replace bad sectors in slots, maintaining a slots capacity.

-# References
+# <a name="references"></a> References

 * The [CFSTORE Product Requirements][CFSTORE_PRODREQ]
 * The [CFSTORE Engineering Requirements][CFSTORE_ENGREQ]